Rehabilitation for Independence provide a comprehensive Case Management service.

 • Advocates for access to programs or benefits

 • Communicates with all parties involved (family, providers, agencies).
-Monitoring & Follow-Up
+Monitoring & Follow-up

 The Case Manager regularly checks progress, adjusting the plan as needed.
 They ensure: